-In the 1960s, when the legal pornographic industry first became widespread in the U.S., publishing costs were high, and the industry was dominated by a few giants, most notably Playboy and Penthouse.
+If we turn the clock back to the 1960s, when the legal pornographic industry first became widespread in the U.S., we find that publishing costs were high, and that the industry was dominated by a few giants, most notably Playboy and Penthouse.
 However, unlike the "legitimate" industry, these large monopolists were not able to inhibit entry through the manipulation of the legal system, the abuse of copyright law, or through political favoritism.
-The consequence has been an industry in which entry was frequent, and innovation constant.
-Still, as long as the main technology for the reproduction and distribution of pornographic materials consisted of glossy magazines and movies circulating through the chain of X-rate movie theaters, the threat of competition and imitation was weak, and the big houses kept their monopoly power intact earning huge profits.
+The consequence has been that as technology has changed, this has become an industry in which entry is frequent, and innovation constant.
+Still, as long as the main technology for the reproduction and distribution of pornographic materials consisted of glossy magazines and movies circulating through the chain of X-rated movie theaters, the threat of competition and imitation was weak, and the big houses thrived.